neighborhoods/Prefab/protean/PHP-Language.md

 # Composition Over Inheritence
 As with any sufficiently mature software project, all of the features have a time and place when they are appropriate to use.
 However,
-* All classes and interfaces SHOULD not use inheritence.
+* All classes and interfaces SHOULD NOT use inheritence.
 There must be a sufficiently strong reason to inherit from an object, and that reason MUST be documented in the PR along with any considerations on how to decouple that object in the future.